kaashif/wotr-card-game/README.md

 ## What the actual tedious part is

-The tedious part is implementing all of the 120 cards, which all have weird effects.
+The tedious part is implementing all of the 120 cards.
+A lot of them have weird, non-trivial effects, conditional effects, and even for the ones that don't, I still have to grind through typing in all of the info about the cards.